 The University will conduct a fair and impartial Grievance Process, free of Conflicts of Interest and Bias, and discrimination.
-The Grievance Process may include an Informal Resolution or a Formal Investigation, including one that is University-driven.
-The Grievance Process for violations of this policy, including retaliation, is governed by Procedures 339A: Sexual Misconduct outside an Employment or Education Program or Activity.
+The Grievance Process may include a University-driven Investigation, an Informal Resolution, or a Formal Investigation.
+The Grievance Process for violations of this policy, including retaliation, is governed by Procedures 339B: Sexual Misconduct in a Study Abroad Program.